akka/akka/akka-docs/rst/scala/stream/stream-flows-and-basics.rst

 Operator Fusion
 ---------------

-Akka Streams 2.0 contains an initial version of stream operator fusion support.
-This means that the processing steps of a flow or stream graph can be executed within the same Actor and has three
+By default Akka Streams will fuse the stream operators.
+This means that the processing steps of a flow or stream graph can be executed within the same Actor and has two consequences:
-consequences:

-  * starting up a stream may take longer than before due to executing the fusion algorithm
   * passing elements from one processing stage to the next is a lot faster between fused stages due to avoiding the asynchronous messaging overhead
-  * fused stream processing stages no longer run in parallel to each other, meaning that only up to one CPU core is used for each fused part
+  * fused stream processing stages does not run in parallel to each other, meaning that only up to one CPU core is used for each fused part

-The first point can be countered by pre-fusing and then reusing a stream blueprint as sketched below:

-.. includecode:: ../code/docs/stream/FlowDocSpec.scala#explicit-fusing

-In order to balance the effects of the second and third bullet points you will have to insert asynchronous boundaries manually into your flows and graphs by way of adding ``Attributes.asyncBoundary`` using the method ``async`` on ``Source``, ``Sink`` and ``Flow`` to pieces that shall communicate with the rest of the graph in an asynchronous fashion.
+To allow for parallel processing you will have to insert asynchronous boundaries manually into your flows and graphs by way of adding ``Attributes.asyncBoundary`` using the method ``async`` on ``Source``, ``Sink`` and ``Flow`` to pieces that shall communicate with the rest of the graph in an asynchronous fashion.

 .. includecode:: ../code/docs/stream/FlowDocSpec.scala#flow-async